biopython/biopython.github.io/wiki/Building_a_release.md

 21. Update the website and announce the release:

+-   before you announce the release, be sure to send your announcement text to the biopython-dev mailing list for proof-reading/final corrections.
 -   add to [main page](Main_Page "wikilink") and [downloads page](Download "wikilink") (through the wiki), make sure the links work